SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ```@example spatial_intro_3
 @variables t
 @species X(t) Y(t)
-@parameters A B D
+@parameters A B D [edgeparameter=true]
 tr_X = TransportationReaction(D, X)
 nothing # hide
 ```
+Note that in this example, we specifically designate $D$ an an [edge parameter](@ref spatial_lattice_modelling_intro_simulation_edge_parameters).

 ## [Defining discrete spatial domains (lattices)](@id spatial_lattice_modelling_intro_lattices)
 Discrete spatial domains can represent:
-1. Systems which are composed of a (finite number of) compartments, where each compartment can be considered well-mixed (e.g. can be modelled non-spatially) and (potentially) species can move between different compartments.
+1. Systems which are composed of a (finite number of) compartments, where each compartment can be considered well-mixed (e.g. can be modelled non-spatially) and where (potentially) species can move between adjacent compartments.
 Tissues, where each compartment corresponds to a biological cell, are examples of such systems.
 2. Systems that are continuous in nature, but have been approximated as a discrete domain.
-Future updates will include the ability for definition, and automatic discretisation, of continuous domains.
+Future updates will include the ability for the definition, and automatic discretisation, of continuous domains.
 Currently, however, the user has to perform this discretisation themselves.

 Catalyst supports three distinct types of lattices:
 - Cartesian lattices.
 These are grids where each grid point corresponds to a compartment.
 Spatial transportation is permitted between adjacent compartments.
 - Masked lattices.
 In these grids, only a subset of the grid point actually corresponds to compartments.
 Spatial transportation is permitted between adjacent compartments.
 - Unstructured (or graph) lattices.
 These are defined by graphs, where vertices correspond to compartments and edges connect adjacent compartments.

 Here, Cartesian lattices are a subset of the masked lattices, which are a subset of the unstructured lattices.
-If possible, it is advantageous to use as narrow a lattice definition as possible (this may both improve simulation performance and simplifies syntax).
-Cartesian and masked lattices can be defined as one, two, and three dimensional.
+If possible, it is advantageous to use as narrow a lattice definition as possible (this may both improve simulation performance and simplify syntax).
+Cartesian and masked lattices can be defined as one, two, and three-dimensional.
 By default, these lattices assume that diagonally neighbouring compartments are non-adjacent (do not permit direct movement of species in between themselves).
 To change this, provide the `diagonally_adjacent = true` argument to your `LatticeReactionSystem` when it is created.

 ### [Defining Cartesian lattices](@id spatial_lattice_modelling_intro_lattices_cartesian)
 A Cartesian lattice is defined using the `CartesianGrid` function, which takes a single argument.
 For a 1d grid, simply provide the length of the grid as a single argument: